Brown says young players "need to play" in the secondary

 Towson enters this weekend’s contest averaging just 191 passing yards per game and has been held to three or fewer points in five of the nine quarters of football played this season.

 Kickoff between WVU and Towson is scheduled for 1 p.m.
 ET on Saturday, Sept.
-17. The game will be televised on Big 12 Now on ESPN+.
+17. The game will be streamed on Big 12 Now on ESPN+.